sematext/docs/docs/logagent/input-plugin-journald-upload.md

 # TrustedCertificateFile=/etc/ssl/ca/trusted.pem
 ```

-To make sure journal-upload auto start on boot.
+To make sure journald-upload auto-starts on boot.

-Note the upload service might stop once the HTTP connection is not possible.
+Note that upload service might stop if creating the HTTP connection doesn't work.
-The good news is the service stores the current cursor position in the journal.
+Should that happen the service stores the current cursor position in the journal.
-Therefore you should set useful restart options in the service definition.
+Therefore, you should set useful restart options in the service definition.
 Edit `/etc/systemd/system/multi-user.target.wants/systemd-journal-upload.service ` to change restart options.

 ```
 [Unit]
-Description=Journal Remote Upload Service Documentation=man:systemd-journal-upload(8)
+Description=Journald Remote Upload Service Documentation=man:systemd-journal-upload(8)
 After=network.target